kyryloliinyk/design_patterns_in_ruby/README.md

 Another potential drawback of the Decorator pattern is the performance over- head associated with a long chain of decorators.

 Finally, one drawback of the method-aliasing technique for decorating objects is that it tends to make your code harder to debug.

+## 10. Singleton Pattern

+The motivation behind the Singleton pattern is very simple: There are some things that are unique.
+Programs frequently have a single configuration file.
+Many applications need to talk to exactly one database.
+If you only ever have one instance of a class and a lot of code that needs access to that instance, it seems silly to pass the object from one method to another.
+In this kind of situation, you may build a singleton — a class that can have only one instance and that provides global access to that one instance.

+To create a singleton class we need just two things.
+Firstly, define class variable for holding instance with getter method for it.
+Secondly, prevent other objects from creating more instances of your sinlgeton by making default `new` constructor private.
+All these actions can be made by simply including Singleton module from Ruby's standard library.
+With the only difference that the instance will created in lazy mode, while in our example eager instantiation used.

+There are two other approaches to create a singleton.
+We could use a global variable/constant.
+But it's not secure because it can be redefined somewhere in the code accidentally.
+And we could implement all the behavior like class' methods and variables.
+But this is not convenient.